OpenEvalProject/evals/manuscripts/elife-41676/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/41676/elife-41676-fig3-v1.jpg)

 **Figure 3.:** A manual review of 1,003 papers from the journal Scientific Reports showed a 95% agreement between the curator and the SciScore algorithm.
 Both the curator and SciScore detected a cell line in 138 articles, and no cell line in 822.
-Of 1,003 papers, 50 represent a disagreement (false positives and false negatives).10.7554/eLife.41676.007Figure 3—source data 1.Figure 3.
+Of 1,003 papers, 50 represent a disagreement (false positives and false negatives).

-## Cell lines identified by RRID
+### Cell lines identified by RRID

 Researchers that publish using the RRID syntax must look up the RRID in a central database (Figure 4).
 This database carries a set of warning messages including the ICLAC warning, echoing the language from Cellosaurus.